 The Allergy/Immunology Program of Rady Children’s Specialists of San Diego provides comprehensive care for children with allergic immune disorders, conducts cutting-edge research and is actively involved in professional organizations that advance treatment and research in the field.

-Our asthma/allergy clinic is offered at Rady Children’s Hospital-San Diego and satellite offices in San Diego and Riverside counties.
-At the Hospital, we also offer specialized clinics for food allergy, immunodeficiency disorders, eosinophilic gastrointestinal disorders, and periodic fevers.
+Our Asthma/Allergy Clinic is offered at Rady Children’s Hospital-San Diego and satellite offices in San Diego and Riverside counties.
+At the Hospital, we also offer specialized clinics for immunology, food allergy, eosinophilic gastrointestinal disorders, and periodic fevers.
 The latter two clinics were the first of their kind in the western United States.

 Research and clinical trials are a major focus of our Division and have led to the development of promising treatments.

 Additionally, our specialists have multiple roles in local and national organizations, with the goal of improving the lives of children with allergy/immunology disorders.
 These organizations include the Academy of Allergy, Asthma & Immunology, American Lung Foundation (through the Asthma Camp), The Food Allergy & Anaphylaxis Network, and American Partnership for Eosinophilic Disorders.

 Seema Aceves, M.D., Ph.D., is the senior author on published international guidelines for the diagnosis of eosinophilic esophagitis in adults and children.

 Seema Aceves, M.D., Ph.D., John Bastian, M.D., and Ranjan Dohil, M.D., (Gastroenterology) created a novel steroid formulation to treat eosinophilic esophagitis (EoE).
 Recently, a ready-to-use formulation was developed and is now being studied in its second national clinical trial in both children and adults.
 It is the hope that these clinical trials will result in the first Food and Drug Administration-approved EoE therapy.
 Learn more.